Rohan-s18/Rohan-s18/README.md

 I am currently undertaking a research project on a Drug-Drug interaction and Drug-Target interactions using Coupled tensor-Tensor Completion with the Department of Computer Science and Data Science at Case Western Reserve University.

-I am an incoming Data Science Intern at Lockheed Martin for the summer 2023.
+I am an incoming Data Science Intern at Lockheed Martin for the Summer of 2023.

 Check out my personal website **<a href="https://jocularglint54.com">here</a>**
 https://jocularglint54.com